supa2/Automaton/Home.md

-Automaton is a way to create Arduino applications that consist entirely of concurrently running state machines interacting with each other.
+Automaton is an event driven framework that allows you to create Arduino applications that consist entirely of concurrently running state machines interacting with each other.

 **Features**
 - Cooperative multi tasking finite state machines base class for building your own state machines